 After the festival day the pop-up garden display traveled from the gates of George Mitchell Primary School to Albany Court and Glebelands, where residents, family, friends and passers by could see the artworks.

 We Bloom is part of the At Home Together programme Magic Me’s response to the COVID-19 pandemic.

-Here are some of the artworks we have already received for our virtual garden (click on any thumbnail picture to open the gallery):
+Below are some of the artworks we received for the pop-up garden: